rnegron/smash-tourney/README.md

 `$ pip install pydub`

+Next, you'll need to create a `names.txt` file in the same directory as `smashtourney.py`.
+In the text file, insert line-separated names for the players who will be participating in the tourney.

-and you're ready to run the script!
+You're ready to run the script!

 `$ python3 smashtourney.py`